-Nursing informatics refers to the use of technology to manage and integrate health information.
-Its goal is to improve the health of people and communities while reducing costs.
-Learn more by reading our position statement [PDF, 177 KB].
+Nursing informatics refers to the practice and science of integrating nursing information and knowledge with technology to manage and integrate health information.
+The goal of nursing informatics is to improve the health of people and communities while reducing costs.
+Learn more:

 Collection and use of national nursing data standards (NNDS)

 Since April 2016, nursing leaders from across Canada have gathered annually in Toronto to discuss the collection and use of nursing data standards in Canada.
 The NNDS symposiums have been sponsored by CNA, the Canadian Institute for Health Information and Canada Health Infoway and held with the support of the Canadian Nursing Informatics Association and the University of Toronto’s Lawrence S. Bloomberg faculty of nursing.
 The symposiums focus on the area of nursing/clinical data standards in clinical practice, administration, nursing education, research and policy.

 The overall goal of this work is to realize the collection of standardized data that is captured once and used for multiple purposes.

 The NNDS initiative supports the implementation of the Canadian Health Outcomes for Better Information and Care (C-HOBIC).
 C-HOBIC is introducing structured, evidence-based standardized questions for admission and discharge assessments.
 The information that is collected all have a concept definition, a valid and reliable measure, and empirical evidence linking them to nursing inputs or interventions.
 This is important to people receiving care within the health-care system.

 - symptoms (e.g., pain, nausea, fatigue, dyspnea)